RascalSoftware/RAT-Docs/source/advanced/events.rst

 Progress Event
 ==============
 The progress event gives the percentage completion for the calculation, and a title text for the event.
-This event is only supported by the Dream algorithm.
-The event data is a structure with the fields described below
+This event is only supported by the DREAM algorithm.
+The event data is a structure with the fields described below:

 Fields in progress event
 ************************